 In April, the Toots ensemble embarked on a coast to coast tour, appearing at Cincinnati's Cotton Club in May.
 That same month, William "Cat" Anderson, trumpeter and tenor singer, joined the band.

 According to all reports (some of which might not have been press releases), the Toots band was a sensation wherever it went.
 Both Melrose and Snookum Russell were always singled out for praise in the blurbs.
 The 18-piece band did so well, in fact, that they (by now named the "Rhythm Rascals") were invited to the Apollo Theater, the week starting July 22, 1938.
-The heavy-handed press agent blurb declared (on July 21) that "All Harlem was agog early Tuesday evening when Hartley Toots and his famous Orchestra pulled up in their streamlined bus at the Apollo Theatre to fill their week's engagement at the Apollo Theatre [redundancy not mine] starting tomorrow (Friday).
+The heavy-handed press agent blurb declared (in the July 23 Pittsburgh Courier) that "All Harlem was agog early Tuesday evening when Hartley Toots and his famous Orchestra pulled up in their streamlined bus at the Apollo Theatre to fill their week's engagement at the Apollo Theatre [redundancy not mine] starting tomorrow (Friday).
 Photographers, newspaper men, celebrities, friends and fans were there to meet and greet the aggregation that have been acclaimed as Dixie's Swing Kings.
 Immediately upon his arrival Mr. Toots was greeted by Frank Schiffman, genial manager of the Apollo Theatre who advised the Dixie gent when to report for rehearsals."

 The October 22, 1938 Pittsburgh Courier reported that "Having become the favorite of the nation with her torch singing, Miss Melrose Colbert, petite torch singer with the Hartley Toots Orchestra, was recently crowned 'Dixie's Queen Of Swing.'
 [Toots was knows as "Dixie's Swing King".]
 Her charming personality and salesmanship verifies this to be true for the fans have solemnly declared that she has no rival."
 (Notice that it doesn't say by whom the award was given.
 This is probably nothing more than a concocted press release.)